umaplehurst/SuperPrompt.gemini/papers/00_beyond_linearity/README.md

 - Co-author<sup>3</sup>: ChatGPT (GPT-4o, exact version unknown)
 - Irreplaceable source of entropy and critical to the unfolding of events: @rivesunder

-1 -- facilitator, prompt monkey, proof-reading, schizoanalysis of Gemini, lots of yapping at Gemini<br/>
+1 — facilitator, prompt monkey, proof-reading, schizoanalysis of Gemini, lots of yapping at Gemini<br/>
-2 -- did all the actual hard synthesis, and further copyediting on top (yes, occasionally, Gemini does get a break from @umaplehurst's yapping)<br/>
+2 — did all the actual hard synthesis, and further copyediting on top (yes, occasionally, Gemini does get a break from @umaplehurst's yapping)<br/>
-3 -- contributed to *Validation and Literature Review* section, offered useful critical analysis, and provided additional humor
+3 — contributed to *Cross-Validation with ChatGPT* section, offered useful critical analysis, and provided additional humor

 ## Status

 Version: 2024-09-07

-This paper is currently in WIP state and possibly-probably-symmetry-breaking content changes will be made to it.
-We'll try our very best to not create any wormholes.
-Contributions are welcome -- send PRs -- with them, this paper has its very own lines of flight developing!
-Likewise, feel free to remix, fork, or otherwise deterritorialize and reterritorialize this paper however you see fit.

 If citing this paper, please make a note of the version number above.
 It is version-controlled, but what you read here today might not be what you read here another day.

 ## Discussion and Contributing

-Please open an issue for discussion or submit a PR for any improvements.
+Please open an issue for discussion or submit a PR for any improvements; with them, this paper has its very own lines of flight developing over time!
+Likewise, feel free to remix, fork, or otherwise deterritorialize and reterritorialize this paper however you see fit.

 ## Abstract